sneaker-bot/PX-Script-Deobfuscator/README.md

 3. npm install
 4. put the px script into source.js
 5. npm start
-6. look at the deobfuscated_source.js for deobfuscated version of the source.
+6. check deobfuscated_source.js for deobfuscated version of the source.
 7.